Blog

 TDS on NRO deposits in India

-UK residents can restrict Indian bank to deduct TDS at 15%
+UK residents needs to restrict Indian banks to deduct TDS at 15%

 Usually Indian bank deduct c31% as tax on the interest they pay on NRO deposits – savings bank or fixed deposits.